 Make sure that you print your travel insurance documents, just in case you need them and that you’ve got a European Health Insurance Card (EHIC) if you’re travelling within Europe – they’ll remain valid until December 2020.

 Check that Passports are in date, and ideally have at least 6 months remaining on them.

 If you’re travelling with prescribed medication you may need a letter from your GP to get through security, it best to request this with at least 4 weeks’ notice.

-Keep up to date with the travel advice issued by the Foreign and Commonwealth Office about your destination, and any other countries that you’re passing through.
+Keep up to date with the travel advice issued by the Foreign, Commonwealth & Development Office about your destination, and any other countries that you’re passing through.

 Do your research before buying your travel money, rates are variable and every little helps.

 You could also save money by using the right card while you’re away, make sure you don’t get caught out.

 If you take regular medication, it’s a good idea to carry at least some of it in your hand luggage, just in case your hold baggage is delayed.
 Take a look at our guide to travelling with medicines for more information.